satellite-image-deep-learning/techniques/README.md

   4.6.20.
 [Satellite-Imagery-Datasets-Containing-Ships](https://github.com/JasonManesis/Satellite-Imagery-Datasets-Containing-Ships) -> A list of optical and radar satellite datasets for ship detection, classification, semantic segmentation and instance segmentation tasks

-  4.6.21.
-[Ship-Classification-in-Satellite-Images](https://github.com/JasonManesis/Ship-Classification-in-Satellite-Images) -> Convolutional neural network model for ship classification in satellite images
+  4.6.21. [vessel-detection-sentinels](https://github.com/allenai/vessel-detection-sentinels) -> Sentinel-1 and Sentinel-2 Vessel Detection

   4.6.22.
 [Ship-Detection](https://github.com/gouravbarkle/Ship-Detection) -> CNN approach for ship detection in the ocean using a satellite image